-Emily has been interviewed for many local, national and international print and broadcast titles, including the BBC, The Guardian, Australian Broadcasting Corporation, TalkSport, and the Voice of Russia.
+Emily has been interviewed for many local, national and international print and broadcast titles, including the BBC, The Guardian, Australian Broadcasting Corporation, and other national and international broadcasters and publishers.

 Selection of media interviews: